Nervosys/Botnix/docs/using/overlays.chapter.md

     -   Importing a top-level `default.nix` file, if it is a directory.

-Because overlays that are set in NixOS configuration do not affect non-NixOS operations such as `nix-env`, the `overlays.nix` option provides a convenient way to use the same overlays for a NixOS system configuration and user configuration: the same file can be used as `overlays.nix` and imported as the value of `nixpkgs.overlays`.
+Because overlays that are set in Botnix configuration do not affect non-Botnix operations such as `nix-env`, the `overlays.nix` option provides a convenient way to use the same overlays for a Botnix system configuration and user configuration: the same file can be used as `overlays.nix` and imported as the value of `nixpkgs.overlays`.

 ## Defining overlays {#sec-overlays-definition}